 I was born in a family, which based its values on strong ideals, morals and philosophies from the Vedas, Bhagavad Gita and Upanishads.
 My grandparents and parents gave utmost importance to spiritual merit.
-As a very young child, I was surrounded with esoteric literature, mythology and Vedanta philosophy.
-My grandfather read to me stories from the sacred scriptures like Mahabharatha, Ramayana and other puranas on a daily basis.
-At age 10, my father admitted me to the Vivekananda balaka sangha as a result a big part of teen-age years revolved around being involved in an institute that specializes in teachings of Swami Vivekananda and Sri Ramakrishna Paramahamsa.
+As a very young child, I was surrounded by esoteric literature, mythology and Vedanta philosophy.
+My grandfather read me stories from the sacred scriptures like Mahabharatha, Ramayana, and other Puranas on a daily basis.
+At age 10, my father admitted me to the Vivekananda balaka sangha, as a result, a big part of teenage years revolved around being involved in an institute that specializes in teachings of Swami Vivekananda and Sri Ramakrishna Paramahamsa.
 At age 16, I was initiated into Kriya Yoga meditation as part of the Ananda Ashram in Bangalore, which I even practice to this date.
 Although I come from a religious household and was involved in philosophical pursuits from a very young age, the harsh realities of my childhood and the financial struggles my parents had to bear tilted my reality towards atheism for almost a decade.
 At this stage, I decided to focus intensely on academia.
 I completed my B.Eng. degree in Electronics and Communication from Bangalore.
-At age 22, I moved to the UK and finished my MSc in Electronics Design at the University of Glasgow.
-I am currently residing in Stockholm, Sweden and completed my Ph.D. in Micro and Nanoelectronics.
+At age 22, I moved to the UK and finished my M.Sc. in Electronics Design at the University of Glasgow.
+At age 24, I moved to Stockholm, Sweden and completed my Ph.D. in Micro and Nanoelectronics.
 Currently, I am residing in Belgium and work as a R&D Scientist at a multinational company.

 Love for esoteric sciences: